MetabolomicsSA/MStractor/README.md

 1. Parameterization based on user provided inputs obtained from instrument specifications and reference measurements.
 2. Graphical tools for real-time quality monitoring and optimization of the feature extraction process
 ## Getting started

-The package is availabe to download as tar.gz under the 'releases' section. in order to download he dependencies make sure the package 'remotes' is installed and run the  following
+toinstall the package from GitHub, make sure the package 'remotes' is installed and run the  following

+#### remotes::install_github("MetabolomicsSA/MStractor")

+if warnings related to dependencies are preventing installation, type the following and repeat the commnad

+#### Sys.setenv(R_REMOTES_NO_ERRORS_FROM_WARNINGS="true")

+Alternatively, the package can be installed from the tar.gz file available under "releases"

 ##### setRepositories(ind=1:2)